dgnau/dgnau/Lab3/Lab03.md

 ## Extra Credit

-1. Note here *what* you did to the script for the extra credit.
+1. I changed the text to appear red if an error occured.